Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Theoretical Properties

-First, the KL property is obtained based on conditions 1 and 2-a.
-Condition 1 ensures that the true distribution $f_{0}$ is well-behaved, and condition 2-a guarantees that the DPM prior is general enough to contain the true distribution.
-Then, condition 2-b further accounts for the sieve property.
-According to Corollary 1 in \citet{Canale2017}, condition 2-b holds for a multivariate-normal-inverse-Wishart base distribution $G_{0}^{z}$ (or a normal-inverse-gamma base distribution if $z$ is a scalar) as long as the degree of freedom of the inverse Wishart component $\nu_{0}^{z}>\max\left\{ 2d_{z},\left(2d_{z}+1\right)\left(d_{z}-1\right)\right\} $, where $2d_{z}$ controls the tail behavior of component mean $\mu$ and $\left(2d_{z}+1\right)\left(d_{z}-1\right)$ regulates the eigenvalue structure of component variance $\Omega$. \begin{prop} (Consistency: Random Coefficients) \end{prop} \emph{Suppose we have:} \begin{enumerate} \item \emph{Model: The random effects version of Assumption \ref{assu:(model)}.}\footnote{ Or Assumptions \ref{assu:(model)} (except 2-b,c) and \ref{assu: (unbalanced)} for unbalanced panels.} \item \emph{Covariates: $\left(x_{i,0:T},w_{i,0:T}\right)$ satisfies Assumption \ref{assu: (lag-y-y0)}.} \item \emph{Common parameters: $\vartheta_{0}$ is in the interior of $\text{supp}\left(\Pi^{\vartheta}\right)$. } \item \emph{Distributions of individual effects: }
+First, condition 1 ensures that the true distribution $f_{0}$ is well-behaved, and a multivariate-normal-inverse-Wishart $G_{0}$ in condition 2 guarantees that the DPM prior is general enough to contain the true distribution, so the KL property on $f$ is established.
+Second, according to Corollary 1 in \citet{Canale2017}, condition 2 further ensures the sieve property (Theorem \ref{Thm: general}(3)), where $2d_{w}$ controls the tail behavior of component mean $\mu$ and $\left(2d_{w}+1\right)\left(d_{w}-1\right)$ regulates the eigenvalue structure of component variance $\Omega$. \begin{thm} \emph{(Posterior Consistency: Random Coefficients)} Suppose we have: \end{thm}